 - Start valuing progress, not perfection.
-People with low self-esteem often judge themselves by their outcomes and fail to value any progress they’ve made.
-Learning to value Incremental improvement is a good way to increase one’s sense of accomplishment and can lift self-esteem.
+People with low self-esteem often judge themselves by their outcomes and fail to value their progress.
+Learning to value Incremental improvement is a good way to increase one’s sense of accomplishment and lift self-esteem.

 Absolute Awakenings in Morris Plains, New Jersey, offers compassionate treatment for alcohol abuse and alcohol disorders, as well as substance use disorders.
 At Absolute Awakenings, we understand how hard making changes can be.
 We know alcoholics and addicts often suffer from low self-esteem because of trauma, and we’re here to offer treatment.
 If you or a loved one are ready to get help, contact us at 866-768-0528 or visit our admissions department.

 - Understanding Addiction – HelpGuide.org. https://www.helpguide.org.
 Published December 6, 2022.
 Accessed January 3, 2023. https://www.helpguide.org/harvard/how-addiction-hijacks-the-brain.htm